alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-01.md

 Once the pre-requisites are set up, now it's time to build the hack's environment.

-This hack is designed to help you learn chaos testing with Azure Chaos Studio.
-The hack uses a pre-canned Azure Kurbernettes (AKS) environment that you will deploy into your Azure subscription.
-This environment as your testing target.
+This hack is designed to help you learn chaos testing with Azure Chaos Studio, versus AKS.
+The hack uses pre-canned Azure Kurbernettes (AKS) environments that you will deploy into your Azure subscription.

-The Pizza Application runs entirely on an AKS cluster in Azure, consisting of:
+The Pizza Application runs in 2 Azure regions and and entirely on an AKS cluster, consisting of the following:
- - 1 instance of the "Pizzeria" sample app
+ - 1 instance of the "Pizzeria" sample app (1 per region)
- - A MySQL database
+ - A MySQL database (1 per region)

 ## Description